devJimmy990/demo-app/README.md

-# Flutter Fundamentals - Navigation Module
+# Advanced Flutter Development - Firebase Module

 ##  Create signUp page
-based on the task which you were asked to make shopping app interface make signup page to access the shopping screen
+based on the task which you were asked to make shopping app interface make sign-up page to access the shopping screen
 (Note you are asked to create each page as a new file in the lib folder in your project)"

 - Title: create SignUp page